Myanmar court sentences Suu Kyi to 5 years for corruption

-Suu Kyi, who was ousted by an army takeover last year, had denied the allegation that she had accepted gold and hundreds of thousands of dollars given her as a bribe by a top political colleague.
+Suu Kyi, 76, who was ousted by an army takeover last year, has denied the allegation that she accepted gold and hundreds of thousands of dollars in a bribe from a top political colleague.

-Her supporters and independent legal experts consider her prosecution an unjust move to discredit Suu Kyi and legitimize the military’s seizure of power while keeping the 76-year-old elected leader from returning to an active role in politics.
+Her supporters and independent legal experts consider Suu Kyi's prosecution an unjust attempt to discredit her and legitimize the military’s seizure of power while preventing her from returning to an active role in politics.

+The daughter of Aung San, Myanmar's founding father, Suu Kyi became a public figure in 1988 during a failed uprising against a previous military government when she helped found the National League for Democracy party.
+She spent 15 of the next 21 years under house arrest for leading a nonviolent struggle for democracy that earned her the 1991 Nobel Peace Prize.
+When the army allowed an election in 2015, her party won a landslide victory and she became the de facto head of state.
+Her party won a greater majority in the 2020 polls.

+Suu Kyi is widely revered at home for her role in the country’s pro-democracy movement — and was long viewed abroad as an icon of that struggle, epitomized by her years under house arrest.

+But she also has been heavily criticized for showing deference to the military while ignoring and, at times, even defending rights violations — most notably a 2017 crackdown on Rohingya Muslims that rights groups have labeled genocide.
+While she has disputed allegations that army personnel killed Rohingya civilians, torched houses and raped women and she remains immensely popular at home, that stance has tarnished her reputation abroad.

-She has already been sentenced to six years imprisonment in other cases and faces 10 more corruption charges.
-The maximum punishment under the Anti-Corruption Act is 15 years in prison and a fine.
-Convictions in the other cases could bring sentences of more than 100 years in prison in total for a Nobel Peace Prize laureate who already spent years in detention for defying military rule.
+She has already been sentenced to six years' imprisonment in other cases and faces 10 more corruption charges.
+The maximum punishment under the Anti-Corruption Act is 15 years in prison and a fine for each charge.
+Convictions in the other cases could bring sentences of more than 100 years in prison in total.

+“These are trumped-up charges, politically motivated, to keep her inside prison for such a long time and also are designed to keep her away from the political limelight," said Wai Hnin Pwint Thon, a Geneva-based activist with the pro-democracy group Burma Campaign UK.
+“And I’m sure the military is also thinking, by sentencing her, they are grabbing the hope away from people but, in reality, it’s doing completely the opposite because people haven’t lost hope.
+They are still standing up against the military.”

-News of Wednesday’s verdict came from a legal official who asked not to be identified because he is not authorized to release such information.
-Suu Kyi’s trial in the capital Naypyitaw was closed to the media, diplomats and spectators, and her lawyers were barred from speaking to the press.
+Suu Kyi’s trial in the capital, Naypyitaw, was closed to the media, diplomats and spectators, and her lawyers were barred from speaking to the media.
+The evening newscast on state television confirmed the sentence.

-The takeover was met with large nonviolent protests nationwide, which security forces quashed with lethal force that has so far led to the deaths of almost 1,800 civilians, according to a watchdog group, the Assistance Association for Political Prisoners.
+The takeover was met with large nonviolent protests nationwide which security forces quashed with lethal force, killing almost 1,800 civilians, according to a watchdog group, the Assistance Association for Political Prisoners.

 As repression escalated, armed resistance against the military government grew, and some U.N. experts now characterize the country as being in a state of civil war.

-In earlier cases, Suu Kyi was sentenced to six years’ imprisonment on convictions of illegally importing and possessing walkie-talkies, violating coronavirus restrictions and sedition.
+In earlier cases, Suu Kyi was sentenced to six years’ imprisonment on charges of illegally importing and possessing walkie-talkies, violating coronavirus restrictions and sedition.

 Suu Kyi is also charged with diverting money meant as charitable donations to build a residence, and with misusing her position to obtain rental properties at lower-than-market prices for a foundation named after her mother.
 The state Anti-Corruption Commission has declared that several of her alleged actions deprived the state of revenue it would otherwise have earned.